Fire Force (Rhodesia)

-Fire Force is a variant of the military tactic of vertical envelopment of a target by helicopter-borne and parachute infantry developed by the Rhodesian Security Forces during the Rhodesian Bush War.
-Regiments involved included the Rhodesian Light Infantry (RLI), the Rhodesian African Rifles (RAR), and the Rhodesian Special Air Service (SAS) assisted by the Rhodesian Air Force (RhAF).
-The Fire Force counterinsurgency missions were designed to trap and eliminate Zimbabwe African National Liberation Army (ZANLA) and Zimbabwe People's Revolutionary Army (ZIPRA) insurgents before they could flee.
+Fire Force is a variant of the military tactic of vertical envelopment by helicopter‑borne and parachute infantry.
+The tactic was developed by the Rhodesian Security Forces during the Rhodesian Bush War (1964–1979).
+It emphasized rapid deployment of infantry by air to locate, contain, and engage insurgent units.

+The tactic was primarily employed by the Rhodesian Light Infantry (RLI), the Rhodesian African Rifles (RAR), and the Special Air Service (SAS), assisted by the Air Force (RhAF).
+The Fire Force counterinsurgency missions were designed to intercept insurgent units of the Zimbabwe African National Liberation Army (ZANLA) and the Zimbabwe People's Revolutionary Army (ZIPRA).

-Fire Force reacted to enemy ambushes, farm attacks, or observation post (OP) sightings, and could also be called in by trackers or patrols who had made contact with the enemy and then called for reinforcements.
-Fire Force was first deployed in January 1974, and saw its first action a month later on 24 February 1974.
+The tactic was used in response to ambushes, farm attacks, observation post (OP) sightings, and calls from trackers or patrols who had made contact and required reinforcements.
+It was first deployed in January 1974 and saw its first combat action a month later on 24 February 1974.

-Fire Force was an operational assault or response group usually composed of a first wave of 32 soldiers carried to the scene by three helicopters (G-Cars) and one Dakota (Paradak), with a command/gunship helicopter (K-Car) and a light attack aircraft in support (Lynx).
-One of the advantages of the Fire Force was its flexibility, as a reasonable airstrip was all that was needed to deploy them.
+An operational assault or response group under Fire Force typically consisted of a first wave of 32 soldiers transported to the scene by three Alouette helicopters (G-Cars) and one C-47 Dakota (referred to as a Paradak), with a command/gunship helicopter (K-Car variety) and a light attack aircraft (Reims-Cessna Lynx, a modified Cessna Super Skymaster) in support.
+The group could be deployed from a single airstrip, which was a key advantage for the use of the tactic.